The Persuasive Actor Workshop

 Milan is interested in the power of the spoken word and the daring use of vibrant language on stage.
 In his work, he applies principles of classical rhetoric to the performance of verbally adventurous contemporary plays and texts, from Shakespeare to Tom Stoppard to Hip-Hop Theater and more....

-Milan is a Professor of Theater at the University of Massachusetts, Amherst and has authored two plays: Refugee, which enjoyed a sold-out run at the Shea Theatre, MA (2017), and will be traveling to the Joakim Interfest International Theatre Festival in Serbia (October, 2018); and the award-winning Milosević at The Hague (Special Jury Prize, Joakim Interfest, 2009).
+Milan is a Professor of Theater at the University of Massachusetts, Amherst and has authored two plays: Refugee, which traveled to the Joakim Interfest International Theatre Festival in Serbia (2018); and the award-winning Milosević at The Hague (Special Jury Prize, Joakim Interfest, 2009).